Take Your Fitness Up A Gear By Getting Into Cycling

 So you know you can afford a bike.
 But how about all the other gear that you’ll need?
 Unfortunately, the other gear isn’t optional.
 It is very important that you buy the correct helmet and clothing.
 Especially if you are planning on doing more than just biking to work.
 You need all this specialist clothing to protect you in the case of an accident.
 And don’t forget, it is also worth investing in a tyre pump and water bottle!

 If your bike doesn’t fit properly, you won’t be able to ride it very well.
 This could put yourself and other road users at risk.
 If the bike is too small, you will find it very uncomfortable and difficult to peddle correctly.
 Too big, and you could spend most of your cycling trying not to wobble off!
 So you need to get the correct size bike.
 No matter whether you are getting an entry-level bicycle or a professional road bike.
-When you are browsing in the shop, ask a sales assistant to help you find the best bike for you.
+When you are browsing in the shop, ask a sales assistant to help you find the best bike for you, using a road bike size chart.
 They will know exactly what to look for.
 The saddle and handlebar need to be positioned according to your height.
 This will help you reach the pedals and handles easily.
 Some shops have certified fitters who can take your measurements and swap parts of a bike if necessary.
 But remember, this extra service will usually cost you.

 No bike is made equally, so you will have to test a few different models before you buy one.
 Think of it like buying a house or a car.
 You wouldn’t buy the first house you viewed, would you?
 Ask the sales assistant if you are able to take a couple of bikes for a spin around the block.
 Some will be happy for you to do so.
 However, many will only let you bike around the limited space in the store.
 But this should still be enough to give you a feel for the bike.
 If a model feels too clunky when you are riding it, it’s best to leave that one on the shelf!